openshift/microshift/test/image-blueprints-bootc/README.md

 |group2| Average  | Current source artifacts on RHEL
 |group3| Average  | Current source artifacts on CentOS (with 1 exception)

-> Note:
-> * Total build times are up to 15 minutes.
-> * The `rhel94-bootc-source-isolated.image-bootc` file is an exception in
->   `group3` as it uses RHEL.
-This is done not to create a group with a single
+The `rhel94-bootc-source-isolated.image-bootc` file is an exception in `group3` as it uses RHEL.
+This helps avoid creation of another group with a single file.

->   file.
+> Note: Total build times are up to 15 minutes.